Space Shuttle Columbia: In popular culture

 A refurbished Columbia features prominently in a 1999 episode of Cowboy Bebop, being used to rescue series protagonist Spike from burning up in Earth's atmosphere after his ship runs out of fuel.
 Columbia is depicted taking off horizontally with the aid of small boosters mounted near its nose.
 After capturing the stray craft in its cargo bay, Columbia encounters trouble on its return to Earth, including a failure of the heat shielding, finally crash landing in a desert with its occupants unharmed.
 Following the real-world disaster, Adult Swim temporarily removed the episode from its rotation.

 In response to the loss of Columbia, guitarist Steve Morse of the rock band Deep Purple wrote the instrumental "Contact Lost", which was featured as the closing track on their 2003 album Bananas.
 It was dedicated to the astronauts who died in the disaster, and Morse's songwriting royalties were donated to the families of the lost astronauts.
 Astronaut and mission specialist engineer Kalpana Chawla, one of the victims of the accident, was a fan of Deep Purple and had exchanged e-mails with the band during the flight, making the tragedy even more personal for the group.
 She took three CDs into space with her, two of which were Deep Purple albums Machine Head and Purpendicular.
 Both CDs survived the destruction of the shuttle and the 39-mile plunge.

 Several songs in popular music give minor tribute to Columbia, and some are dedicated.
 The Eric Johnson instrumental "Columbia" from his 2005 album Bloom was written as a commemoration and tribute to the lives that were lost.
 Johnson said "I wanted to make it more of a positive message, a salute, a celebration rather than just concentrating on a few moments of tragedy, but instead the bigger picture of these brave people's lives."
 The Canadian Band Rush made a song 'Countdown' on their album 'Signals' which is about the first Space Shuttle launch by Columbia.
 The Scottish band Runrig pays tribute to Clark on the 2016 album The Story.
 The final track, "Somewhere," ends with a recording of her voice.
 Clark was a Runrig fan and had a wake up call with Runrig's "Running to the Light".
-She took The Stamping Ground CD into space with her.
+She took a CD copy of the band's eleventh album The Stamping Ground into space with her.
 When the shuttle broke up, the CD was found back on Earth and was presented to the band by her family.

 The Columbia appears as an exhibit within the Pewter City Museum in Pokémon Red and Blue.